Firefund/firefund-lfs/fonts/README.md

 <!-- <link rel="stylesheet" href="web/font.css"> -->
 ```

-To verify our fonts we need to both visually verify our letters but we also need
+To verify our fonts, we need to both visually verify our letters but we also need
 to see that the correct font is loaded by browsers.
 In Chrome you can see
 network requests by just opening `index.html` and check the Network pane in
 devtools but Firefox will only show you network requests if you see `index.html`